 You may ask, why get insurance when the surgery won’t be covered anyway?
 Well, the good news is, although the surgery may be considered a pre-existing condition, the insurance carrier may still re-evaluate your pet’s health in the future.

 Orthopedic injuries, allergies, skin lumps, and cancers, are a few of the major diseases that can be pre-existing conditions.
 If this is the case, it will not be reinstated.
 In fact, diseases such as cancers and kidney failure would mean they won’t be eligible for insurance altogether.

 Will it be better to wait until after the surgery to get pet insurance?

 The surgery doesn’t need to be done till after another month.
 Can I just not tell the insurance company about my pet’s condition?

 First, to do so is not ethical and will be considered fraud.
 And if you do get the pet insurance, but the insurance company finds out after investigation that what your pet is in for is a pre-existing condition, they won’t cover the expenses anyway.
-Your pet is already ill, and you’re already worrying about the unexpected expenses.
+Your pet is already ill, and you’re already worrying about unexpected expenses.
 Surely, insurance fraud is the last thing you want to be added to your worries.

 Do I have any alternatives to pet insurance?

 When pre-existing conditions such as diabetes, epilepsy, arthritis, heart disease, cancer, urinary blockages, and allergies make it unreasonable to even get pet insurance since these diseases won’t be covered anyway, one can’t help but feel disappointed and helpless as these have no coverage.